Insulation for Internal Solid Walls

 High performance PIR insulation boards for internal solid walls suitable for both direct bonding (‘dot and dab’) and mechanical fixing installation.

 U-value CalculatorStart your U-value calculation >

-Celotex PL4000 can be mechanically fixed or adhered to masonry walls using ‘dot and dab’ plaster.
-With an insulation thickness as low as 15mm, it can also be used to line door and window reveals.
+Celotex PL4000 can be mechanically fixed, or adhered using ‘dot and dab’ plaster, directly to suitable masonry walls.
+It can also be mechanically fixed to timber battens.
+With an insulation thickness as low as 15mm, it can also be used to continue the insulated plasterboard finish into door and window reveals.

 1200 x 2400mm